hashicorp/packer/website/source/docs/templates/communicator.html.md

     connection.
 This defaults to false.

 *   `ssh_read_write_timeout` (string) - The amount of time to wait for a remote command to end.
-Example: "1h".
+This might be useful if, for example, packer hangs on a connection after a reboot.
+Example: "5m".
 Disabled by default.

 -   `ssh_timeout` (string) - The time to wait for SSH to become available.
     Packer uses this to determine when the machine has booted so this is